adfras/wa-rental-forecast/README.md

 **Folium map feels slow**
 - Geometries are simplified in meters; raise tolerance for more speed/smaller HTML.
+- Map metrics stuck at a 0.500 cutoff?
+Re-run `make site`; the builder now recomputes per-month best-F1 thresholds from the joined predictions and actuals whenever the evaluation summary for that month is missing, so metrics refresh as soon as new actuals land.

 **PyMC `MutableData` missing / BLAS warning**
 - Not used: the models work with NumPy arrays (PyMC 5).